TIGRLab/TIGRSlurm-Docs/README.md

 echo "Subject '${subjects[$SLURM_ARRAY_TASK_ID]}' was processed on `hostname -s`"
 ```

 In this example, as above, `"${subjects[$SLURM_ARRAY_TASK_ID]}"` becomes the name of the subject as it appears in `$mydirectory/subjects.txt`.
-Note that the array as specified in `--array` begins with 0.
-This is because in bash arrays begin at zero; thus we begin our Slurm array at zero as well.
+Note that the array begins at 0; this is because in bash arrays begin at zero, so we begin our Slurm array at zero as well.

-In these examples, our `array` directive includes a per cent sign followed by a number, as in `--array=0-249%10`.
-This is the `Task Array Throttle`.
 If we are batch processing an array of 250 subjects, the default behaviour of Slurm is to attempt to run as many subjects as possible, which can be achieved via `--array=0-249`.
+However, in the above example, the `array` directive includes a per cent sign followed by an integer, as in `--array=0-249%10`.

-The Task Array Throttle allows you to cap the number of Slurm's simultaneous job attempts.
+This is the `Array Task Throttle`.
+The `Array Task Throttle` allows you to cap the number of Slurm's simultaneous job attempts.
 Thus, `--array=0-249%10` executes a Slurm script once for each of 250 subjects, but never attempts to process more than 10 subjects at a time.

 #### <a name="logging">Logging</a> ####